 The benefits of an investment in trip insurance are not tangible.
 In fact, in most cases, those who invest in travel insurance are thrilled that they never see the money again; if they don’t, it means that no medical emergency or natural disaster affected their travel plans.

 But, do you ever wonder if there might be a situation when you would NOT want to buy travel insurance?
-Yes, in fact even though InternationalInsurance.com is an insurance broker, we do believe that there are situations when travel insurance may not be the best choice (Note: in some cases, another type of insurance may be suggested).
+Yes, even though InternationalInsurance.com is an insurance broker, we believe that there are situations when travel insurance may not be the best choice (Note: in some cases, another type of insurance may be suggested).

 Here Are 5 Reasons Not to Buy Travel Insurance

-You have insurance coverage through your credit card
+You have insurance coverage through your credit card.

 Check with your credit card company to see if it offers travel insurance as part of its package of services.
-Visa, Mastercard, American Express and Discover all offer cards that provide travel insurance.
+Visa, Mastercard, American Express, and Discover all offer cards that provide travel insurance.
 To trigger the coverage, you must use that card to purchase your travel services.

-Your primary concern is health insurance abroad
+Your primary concern is health insurance abroad.

 Perhaps your health insurance plan does not cover out-of-country medical services, but this is your only concern.
 In this case, you are better off investing in a travel medical policy.
 Even if you think you have international health insurance, check with your provider to ensure that both emergency evacuation and coverage for pre-existing conditions are included.

-You already have travel insurance through another insurance policy
+You already have travel insurance through another insurance policy.

-You are making a last-minute domestic trip
+You are making a last-minute domestic trip.

-You can afford to lose your pre-paid domestic trip expenses
+You can afford to lose your pre-paid domestic trip expenses.

-If you haven’t spent a lot of money on the trip – for instance, you got a cheap sale ticket, and you are staying with friends – you may wish to just take the risk rather than pay for an insurance policy because your prepaid expenses are not that much.
+If you haven’t spent a lot of money on the trip – for instance, you got a cheap sale ticket and are staying with friends – you may wish to take the risk rather than pay for an insurance policy because your prepaid expenses are not that much.
 Insurance is best on occasions when you are not willing to lose the amount you pre-pay for your travel.